-There are three possible scenarios for Europe according to Alicia, Chief Economist for Asia Pacific at NATIXIS and HKUST IEMS Faculty Associate, writing in BRINK.
+There are three possible scenarios for Europe according to Alicia Garcia-Herrero, Chief Economist for Asia Pacific at NATIXIS and HKUST IEMS Faculty Associate, writing on BRINK.
 The outcome for Europe largely depends on whether the initiative will creating free trade agreements or focus solely on improving infrastructure (mainly transport).
 If China pursues free trade agreements with OBOR countries, removing the trade barriers, the European Union will suffer slightly.
 But if China focuses on infrastructure, leading to transport costs reductions, the EU will be the biggest winner.

 Of course, if both infrastructure and FTAs are pursued, EU countries will still benefit, but Asian countries will benefit more.